jrdomingos/JavaSwing/README.md

-# JavaSwing - concept and practice
+# JavaSwing - concept and practice.